yiisoft/yii-middleware/README.md

 ### `Locale`

-Supports locale-based routing and configures services such as translator, url generator, etc.
+Supports locale-based routing and configures services such as translator, URL generator, etc.

-> This middleware should be placed before `Route` middleware.
+> Info: This middleware should be placed before `Route` middleware.

 ```php
 use Yiisoft\Yii\Middleware\Locale;